IPDSnelting/velcom/docs/install_docker.md

 ## Building

 You need to first build the frontend and backend according to the [manual installation guide](install_manual.md).

-Once that is done, you can generate a docker image using the `build-docker` script:
+Then you can generate a docker image using the `build-docker` script:

 ```bash
 $ scripts/docker/build-docker DEV
 ```

 The script will copy all necessary files to a temporary `.docker` folder in the project root and invoke the correct docker command to build it.
+If you want to know more about available flags and options refer to `scripts/docker/build-docker --help`.

 The script can optionally include the AspectJ runtime weaver in the docker image, which allows VelCom to provide more detailed metrics in prometheus/dropwizard metrics format.

-If you want to know more about available flags and options refer to `scripts/docker/build-docker --help`.

 ## Configuring and running